Expert Advice On The Best Lures For Steelhead

 Prevent Line Twist With Spinners

 Adding a quality size 3 or 4 snap swivel like the ones from Owner Brand or a size 6 VMC Snap Swivels may prevent unwanted line twist that is common with spinner fishing and the swivels make it easier for you to change colors and sizes.

-I have been a big fan of Vibrax spinners for many species including steelhead, salmon, trout, bass, pike, and musky and it’s because of the amount of vibration that these sinners produce below the water.
+I have been a big fan of Vibrax spinners for many species including steelhead, salmon, trout, bass, pike, and even musky and it’s all because of the amount of vibration that these sinners produce below the water.